Copper in biology: Cancer

 The role of copper in angiogenesis associated with different types of cancers has been investigated.
 A copper chelator, tetrathiomolybdate, which depletes copper stores in the body, is under investigation as an anti-angiogenic agent in pilot and clinical trials.
 The drug may inhibit tumor angiogenesis in hepatocellular carcinoma, pleural mesothelioma, colorectal cancer, head and neck squamous cell carcinoma, breast cancer, and kidney cancer.
 The copper complex of a synthetic salicylaldehyde pyrazole hydrazone (SPH) derivative induced human umbilical endothelial cell (HUVEC) apoptosis and showed anti-angiogenesis effect in vitro.

 The trace element copper had been found promoting tumor growth.
 Several evidence from animal models indicates that tumors concentrate high levels of copper.
 Meanwhile, extra copper has been found in some human cancers.
 Recently, therapeutic strategies targeting copper in the tumor have been proposed.
 Upon administration with a specific copper chelator, copper complexes would be formed at a relatively high level in tumors.
 Copper complexes are often toxic to cells, therefore tumor cells were killed, while normal cells in the whole body remained alive for the lower level of copper.
+Researchers have also recently found that cuproptosis, a copper-induced mechanism of mitochondrial-related cell death, has been implicated as a breakthrough in the treatment of cancer and has become a new treatment strategy.

 Some copper chelators get more effective or novel bioactivity after forming copper-chelator complexes.
 It was found that Cu2+ was critically needed for PDTC induced apoptosis in HL-60 cells.
 The copper complex of salicylaldehyde benzoylhydrazone (SBH) derivatives showed increased efficacy of growth inhibition in several cancer cell lines, when compared with the metal-free SBHs.

 SBHs can react with many kinds of transition metal cations and thereby forming a number of complexes.
 Copper-SBH complexes were more cytotoxic than complexes of other transitional metals (Cu > Ni > Zn = Mn > Fe = Cr > Co) in MOLT-4 cells, an established human T-cell leukemia cell line.
 SBHs, especially their copper complexes appeared to be potent inhibitors of DNA synthesis and cell growth in several human cancer cell lines, and rodent cancer cell lines.

 Salicylaldehyde pyrazole hydrazone (SPH) derivatives were found to inhibit the growth of A549 lung carcinoma cells.
 SPH has identical ligands for Cu2+ as SBH.
 The Cu-SPH complex was found to induce apoptosis in A549, H322 and H1299 lung cancer cells.